giusgad/pets.nvim/README.md

 # pets.nvim
-> ⚠️⚠️⚠️ Currently the plugin is not working and is searching for new assets.
-See #26

 Pets.nvim is a plugin that provides the missing core functionality of showing little animal friends inside your editor.
 It relies on the [kitty graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/) and [hologram.nvim](https://github.com/edluffy/hologram.nvim) to be able to display images in a terminal window.